Broke to the world

 Notable among his surviving films are the First World War documentary features, Britain Prepared (1915) and the magnificent The Battle of the Somme (1916), which Urban edited; the Anglo-Boer War films of Joseph Rosenthal, as well as numerous other turn-of-the-century Warwick Trading Company productions; S.S.
 Olympic (1910), a breathtaking documentary filmed over two years showing the construction of the sister ship to the Titanic; the exhilarating Torpedo Attack on H.M.S.
 Dreadnought (1907); many of the Kineto travel films, including beautiful scenic views of Britain in a series made in the early 1900s for railway companies; some of the scientific films of F. Martin Duncan and Percy Smith, of which Urban was so proud; a notable record of the 1921 Washington peace conference, Permanent Peace, the nearest Urban came to making a political statement; Frank Ormiston-Smith's pioneering mountaineering film, The Ascent of Mont Blanc (1902); and numerous productions in the Movie Chats series, and fiction films made by the French Eclipse company.

-Tragically for Urban, few Kinemacolor films now survive.
-A collection of travelogues recently discovered in Italy has bolstered the number, but of the great productions such as the Delhi Durbar films only fragments remain.
+Tragically for Urban, few Kinemacolor films now survive - around 50 titles from an estimated 1,000 films originally produced by the different Kinemacolor companies across the world.
+A collection of travelogues discovered in 1992 and now being restored by the Cineteca Bologna has bolstered the number, but of the great productions such as the Delhi Durbar films only fragments remain.
 Their full discovery remains a film archivist's dream - their allure remains Urban's lasting monument.